The Host (Star Trek: The Next Generation): Reception and home media release

 Nick Keppler, writing for Nerve.com, listed "The Host" as one of the "gayest" episodes of the franchise and described the twist at the end of the episode with the gender of Odan's new host as "sapphic".
-He criticised the reaction of Crusher at the end of the episode, saying that she would "get into bed with shifty aliens with weird ridged foreheads but for some reason draws the line at space ladies".
+He criticized the reaction of Crusher at the end of the episode, saying that she would "get into bed with shifty aliens with weird ridged foreheads but for some reason draws the line at space ladies".
 Zack Handlen gave the episode a rating of B+ in his review for The A.V.
 Club, saying that the idea at the core of the episode was better than the execution.
 But he said that the ending made "perfect sense" as he said that love wasn't solely spiritual but that "we fall in love with features, with shapes, with bodies, as well as with minds."
 He added that Odan's reaction was also right, as "everyone has a line, and if you love them, you won't ask them to cross it."
+Robin Roberts wrote that this episode and "The Outcast" were the episodes of The Next Generation that dealt most overtly with sexual orientation, although Roberts thought the depiction in "The Outcast" was handled somewhat better.

 The first home media release of "The Host" was on VHS cassette, appearing on July 23, 1996, in the United States and Canada.
 The episode was later included on the Star Trek: The Next Generation season four DVD box set, released in the United States on September 3, 2002.
 The fourth season was subsequently released on blu-ray in the UK on July 29, 2013, and July 30 in the United States.